oVirt/ovirt-site/source/release/3.3.5/testing.html.md

 ---
-title: OVirt 3.3.5 testing
+title: oVirt 3.3.5 testing
-authors: sandrobonazzola
+authors: sandrobonazzola, stirabos
-wiki_title: Testing/OVirt 3.3.5 testing
+wiki_title: Testing/oVirt 3.3.5 testing
-wiki_revision_count: 2
+wiki_revision_count: 3
-wiki_last_updated: 2014-03-07
+wiki_last_updated: 2014-04-04
 ---

-# OVirt 3.3.5 testing
+# oVirt 3.3.5 testing

 ## What to do as a participant